Find Grad Schools

 Find Schools Near

-Mental Health Counselor Example Counsel with emphasis on prevention.
+Mental Health Counselor Definition Counsel with emphasis on prevention.
 Work with individuals and groups to promote optimum mental and emotional health.
 May help individuals deal with issues associated with addictions and substance abuse; family, parenting, and marital problems; stress management; self-esteem; and aging.

 Mental Health Counselor Needed Skills